Virginia Advance Directives

 Who can help people to fill out an AD in Virginia?

-Why would a health care provider or lawyer want to go through training to be a “facilitator”?
+Why would I want to go through training to become an AD facilitator?

 How can I sign up for facilitator training?

-If you are a representative of an agency that would like to request training, please contact:
+If you are an interested individual or a representative of an agency that would like to request training for a group, please contact:

 Copyright © Virginia Advance Directives